marcopennekamp/lore/specification/structs-traits-shapes.md

-# Structs, Traits, and Entities
+# Structs, Traits, and Shapes

 **Structs, traits and shapes** are the abstractions with which complex data types can be built in Lore.
 These three concepts can be roughly differentiated as such: